 - Give Me a Kiss to Build a Dream On – Louis Armstrong

 1. I Make My Own Sunshine – Alyssa Bonagura

 Thank you to Laurie Kammer for the use of this video!

 Get the tabs here: I Make My Own Sunshine

-The first time I heard this song was on the Lowe’s commercial that launched this tune to fame.
-I couldn’t get it out of my head, and had to go about on a mad campaign to find it.
-I found it, and it turns out to be a simple song to play on the ukulele!
+I first heard this song on the Lowe’s commercial that launched this tune to fame and couldn’t get it out of my head.
+So, I went on a mad campaign to find it.
+I found it, and it turns out to be one of the more easy songs to learn on the ukulele.

 The song itself is incredibly simple.
 It uses a modified version of the “oldies progression” for the entire song.
-The chords G, D, Em D, C and finally D repeats throughout, so once you get the basic pattern, you should be fine to put a halt to the bad day, turn it around and create some of your own sunshine.
+The uke chords G, D, Em D, C, and D repeat throughout.
+So once you get the basic pattern, you should be fine to put a halt to the bad day, turn it around, and create some of your own sunshine.

 2. My Girl – The Temptations